 \subsubsection{$\mathcal{N}=1$ Type IIB - Background}

 Let's now present the one-parameter $\mathcal{N}=1$ family as promised, where $\gamma=-1,\zeta=-\xi$

 See Appendix \ref{sec:oneparamfam} for the G-Structure description.
-As already discussed, this background has NS5 branes, D7 branes (with charge given in \eqref{eqn:D7charge}), but no D5 branes.
-As previously mentioned, there is no orbifold singularity present in this metric, but the D7 branes still inherit the broken quantization of charge from it's type IIA ancestor.
+As already discussed, this background has NS5 branes and D7 branes (with charge given in \eqref{eqn:D7charge}).
+There are only D5 branes present when $\xi=0$ - namely, where the red plane and blue line in Figure \ref{fig: TypeIIB} intersect.
+As previously mentioned, there is no orbifold singularity present in this metric, but the D7 branes still inherit the broken quantization of charge from its type IIA ancestor.